-The team will design a Smart Mirror that consists of a Raspberry Pi B+, dielectric mirror, speakers, USB microphone and sound card, LED lights, phone application and wooden case.
+The team will design a Smart Mirror that consists of a Raspberry Pi B+, dielectric mirror, speakers and wooden case.
 The Raspberry Pi will be programmed with applications and widgets that the customer found important.
-The applications will include the calendar widget, clock widget, weather forecast application, memo application, and music player application.
+The applications will include the calendar widget, alarm clock widget, weather forecast application, memo application, and music player application.
 The Raspberry Pi will also be programmed to display a user interface to the user through the LCD screen.
-Furthermore, the Raspberry Pi will control the LED lights, speakers, and USB microphone and sound card.
+Furthermore, the Raspberry Pi will control the speakers, display onto the LCD, and run the selected program modules.

 The LCD screen will be positioned behind the dielectric glass material.
 This will allow the user to view their reflection and browse the various applications of the Smart mirror.
-The USB sound card and microphone are used to collect the voice input of the user for voice control.
-The voice control will be enabled through Google Assistant The LED lights will be designed to blink when music is playing or based on the preferences of the user.
-All the electrically component will be positioned behind the electric glass material and the LCD screen.
+All the electrical components will be positioned behind the electric glass material and the LCD screen.
 Next, all the components will be encased in a wooden frame to hide the electrical components and only display the dielectric glass.